 The mission of the Vizient supplier diversity program is to help its members champion inclusion in their supply chains and accelerate economic growth in their local communities through the engagement and empowerment of high-quality and cost-competitive diverse suppliers.
 Vizient's program has three foundational pillars - mentoring and enrichment, maximizing opportunities, and fostering collaboration between members and diverse suppliers.
+Each pillar includes initiatives that support members' programs to impact their communities.

 Vizient supports members' supplier diversity objectives by providing Tier I and Tier II reporting through its online portal, Vizient Supplier Diversity Connection.
 Diverse supplier contracts are highlighted for members in the Vizient Catalog.
-For example, Vizient's diverse supplier Tier I contract portfolio is highlighted on the landing page of the Vizient Catalog.
-Members are able to quickly link to all Vizient national diverse supplier contracts with one click.
+For direct access to diverse suppliers, Vizient's diverse supplier Tier I contract portfolio is highlighted on the landing page of the Vizient Catalog.
+Members are able to quickly link to all Vizient national diverse supplier contracts with one click and further identify the types of diverse suppliers through the search tools provided in the catalog.